Kunena/Kunena-Forum/trunk/1.6/README.txt

 Compatibility with Third-party Kunena Modules
 =============================================

-Kunena 1.6 is NOT compatible with modules or plug-ins designed for previous versions and we recommend you uninstall all Kunena 1.5 extensions before installing or upgrading.
+Kunena 1.6 is not compatible with modules or plug-ins designed for previous versions and we recommend you uninstall all Kunena 1.5 extensions before installing or upgrading.

 Kunena 1.6 now provides an updated API for easily creating modules or plug-ins.
 The Kunena team has created a few new plug-ins and modules which leverage the new API and can be used with Kunena 1.6.
 These extensions can be found in the Kunena Extension Directory: http://www.kunena.com/ked